igorw/stack-oauth/README.md

 ## Requirements

 * **session**: The request must have session handling accounted for.
-You can do this be prepending the `stack/session` middleware to this one.
+You can do this by prepending the `stack/session` middleware to this one.

 * **credentials**: You need to have some sort of OAuth server.
 By default, `stack/oauth` will use twitter.
 But you can change that through the